 If you’d prefer the train to take some of the strain, then you could consider the Eurotunnel.
 The Eurotunnel links Folkestone to Calais with a journey time of just 35 minutes.
 You drive onto the train at Folkestone, remain in your car and drive off when you arrive on the French side.
 This video takes you through the check-in, boarding and disembarcation processes.

 This option is for those wanting to cross the Channel without a car.
 You can catch a train from London St Pancras, Ashford or Ebbsfleet International to Calais-Fréthun or Paris, Gare du Nord.
-Details are here.
+Visit the Eurostar website for more information.

 Watch the video of a London to Paris Eurostar journey.